Synerise/android-sdk/README.md

 3. `.trackerDebugMode(boolean)` - you can receive some simple logs about sending events (like success, failure etc.) by enabling debug mode, which is disabled by default.
 4. `.injectorDebugMode(boolean)` - you can receive some simple logs about Injector actions (like Walkthrough screen availability) by enabling debug mode, which is disabled by default.
 5. `.clientRefresh(boolean)` - enables automatic client's token refresh.
+6. `.poolUuid(String)` - provide your pool's universally unique identifier to assign available voucher to the customer right before registration.
-6. `.trackerTrackMode(TrackMode)` - sets proper mode for view tracking.
+7. `.trackerTrackMode(TrackMode)` - sets proper mode for view tracking.
 See Tracker section below.
-7. `.trackerMinBatchSize(int)` - sets minimum number of events in queue required to send them.
+8. `.trackerMinBatchSize(int)` - sets minimum number of events in queue required to send them.
-8. `.trackerMaxBatchSize(int)` - sets maximum number of events, which may be sent in a single batch.
+9. `.trackerMaxBatchSize(int)` - sets maximum number of events, which may be sent in a single batch.
-9. `.trackerAutoFlushTimeout(int)` - sets time required to elapse before event's queue will attempt to be sent.
+10. `.trackerAutoFlushTimeout(int)` - sets time required to elapse before event's queue will attempt to be sent.
-10. `.injectorAutomatic(true)` - fetches your Walkthrough content right away.
+11. `.injectorAutomatic(true)` - fetches your Walkthrough content right away.
 Note, that Walkthrough will be presented the moment it gets loaded atop of your Activity if it's id is different than previously presented.
 See Injector section for more information.
-11. `.pushRegistrationRequired(this)` - it is important to register your customers for push messages.
+12. `.pushRegistrationRequired(this)` - it is important to register your customers for push messages.
 Please register for SDK callbacks when push registration is required.
+13. `.baseUrl("http://your-base-url.com/")` - you can provide your custom base URL to use your own API.
-12. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
+14. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.
-13. `.build()` - builds Synerise SDK with provided data.
+15. `.build()` - builds Synerise SDK with provided data.
 Please note, that `Synerise.Builder.with(..)` method is mandatory and `Synerise.Builder.build()` method can be called only once during whole application lifecycle, so it is recommended to call this method in your `Application` class.<br>

 ### Errors